STATUS QUO DISRUPTOR METHOD™

 2. Thought-provoking – your insights must be valuable.
 Along the sales process, you need to educate your prospects.
 Show them that you comprehend their problem better than anyone.
 You need to educate them about why they need to address this problem.
 As well as highlight the costs associated with continuing with the status quo.

 Executives will not engage unless your message is clear.
 You must also come across as passionate.
 Otherwise, they will think you are just another vendor wasting their time.
-Storytelling is an effective means to share insights and convey emotion.
-When done right, storytelling inspires an executive to take the next step.
+Stories are an effective means to share insights and convey emotion.
+When done right, stories inspire an executive to take the next step.